Are Brenda Andrews & James Pavatt Still In Prison? 2018 Could See Their Sentences Change

 Below are their mugshots from 2004 and 2003, respectively.

 According to another Oklahoman article, Pavatt was convicted in 2003 and sentenced to death.
 Brenda received the same conviction and sentencing in 2004.
 Per Tulsa's News on 6, the official conviction charge was first-degree murder and conspiracy to commit murder.
-Brenda is the only woman on death row in Oklahoma.

 But that could potentially change.
 According to Oklahoma News 4, in 2017, the federal appeals court decided that the death penalty sentence isn't applicable for Pavatt.
 To get that sentence, the state needed to prove, essentially, that Rob suffered when he was dying, making it a "heinous, atrocious, or cruel" crime.
 The decision to reverse his sentence focused on Brenda's 911 call after her husband was shot, where she apparently didn't indicate that Rob was in pain or suffering.
 According to that first Oklahoman article, Pavatt's lawyers used that to claim that Rob apparently died too quickly to meet the "heinous, atrocious, or cruel" requirements.